 Administrative reviews

-Humana Military conducts administrative reviews to uncover patterns of alleged fraudulent or abusive billing practices, which may include at a minimum, but are not limited to:
+Administrative reviews uncover patterns of alleged fraudulent or abusive billing practices, which may include at a minimum but are not limited to:

 • Changes in billing frequency